 Sabrina X Capacitor

-The first design to benefit from Wilson’s recent integration of capacitor design and manufacturer into the factory in Provo, Utah, was the Chronosonic XVX.
-Led by engineer Vern Credille, the design team developed a proprietary multi-wound capacitor specifically for the XVX, which the engineers dubbed Wilson AudioCapX-WA.
-The team took a similar approach with Wilson's smallest floorstander.
-Now, SabrinaX's crossover benefits from a version of the Wilson AudioCapX specific to its needs.
+The first Wilson loudspeaker to benefit from Wilson’s recent integration of capacitor design and manufacturer into its factory in Provo, Utah, was the Chronosonic XVX.
+Led by engineer Vern Credille, the design team developed a proprietary multi-wound capacitor specifically for the XVX, which the engineers dubbed AudioCapX-WA.
+The team took a similar approach with Wilson’s smallest floorstander.
+SabrinaX benefits from a version of the Wilson AudioCapX explicitly designed for its crossover.
 The new capacitor technology significantly lowers the noise floor to even greater extremes, allowing the listener to hear more detail and resolution.

 As is true for all Wilson loudspeakers, Wilson’s craftspeople painstakingly hand-assemble SabrinaX’s crossover.
 Wilson leads the industry for the quality of its crossover execution and ultra-rigorous manufacturing tolerances.
 The AudioCapX advances Wilson’s ability on this front as well.